-A signature panel for Zoning Administrator approval.
+A signature panel for Planning Secretary approval.

 Ownership Affidavit.
 A statement of ownership and control of the subject property, consent of application if the applicant is a person or entity other than the owner, and a statement describing the nature of the intended use.